Rahu-Ketu Main Page

-Rahu magnifies the desire for respectability and visibility.
-Rahu-Makara's "great leap" style is rather straightforwardly conventional in appearance.
-Hardworking, attentive to detail, diligent, careful and apparently unassuming in personal deportment..
+Risk-rewarding Rahu magnifies the desire for respectability and visibility.
+Rahu-Makara's goal-seeking great leap style = usually straightforwardly conventional in appearance.
+Appearing (Rahu appearances) in the guise of a respecter of hierarchies (Makara) Shri Rahu seems to be hardworking, attentive to bureaucratic detail, diligent in required behaviors, careful, and conventionally unassuming style of in personal deportment..

 Relentless, possibly ruthless, step-wise obtainment of reputation and respect in large, hierarchical organizations .

-Consumed with desire for recognition at the peak of a stepwise ascendance.
+Consumed with desire for iconic recognition at the peak of a stepwise ascendance.

-In Makara, Rahu's desire-inflaming passions acquire Shani-like law-enforcing characteristics.
+In Makara - Draco, Rahu's desire-inflaming passions acquire Shani-like law-enforcing characteristics.

-Rahu will take risks in pursuit of Shani's conventional goals: one challenges the social systems of class, rank, and privilege in order to achieve recognition via class, rank, and privilege .
+Opportunistic Rahu may take risks in pursuit of Shani's conventional goals: one challenges the social systems of class, rank, and privilege in order to achieve recognition via class, rank, and privilege .

 Desires to regulate the regulators .

-May achieve association with high ranks of government officialdom via irregular or taboo relationships
+May achieve association with high ranks of government officialdom via unusual, irregular, or taboo relationships

 Can become obsessed with capacity to prove a notable achievement of value to an entire society or civilization